 1. Money Coming In

-This first category is all about how much money you’re contributing for the wedding.
+This first category is all about how much money you’re contributing to the wedding.
 This could be coming from your monthly paycheck, contributions from your families, or loans.

 When tracking contributions, it’s helpful to project future contributions too.
 For example, if your wedding is in a year, you can list each month leading up to the wedding with the amounts that you plan to deposit each month.
 That way you’ll know how much money you’ll have in the account at any given point (of course, things may change, but this is REALLY helpful for planning purposes.)